 - Accountability from previous funding has been returned with all relevant receipts attached.

 - It’s important to note that our funding is limited, and we receive a large number of applications every year.
 Therefore, we’ll only be able to approve applications that meet all the criteria, and may only be able to grant some of the money requested.

 When will I hear if my application has been successful?

-The fund allocations decided by the Community Grants Committee on 9 September are required to be ratified by full Council at the next Council meeting.
+The fund allocations decided by the Community Grants Committee in September are required to be ratified by full Council at the next Council meeting.
 Once that has occurred the allocations will be listed on the Council website and the Community Development Advisor – Funding will inform applicants within 5 working days of the full Council meeting.

 What happens next?

 Payment of successful grants will be provided within 20 working days of applicants being notified.

 For any other questions please email email@example.com or phone Greg Finnigan on 04 885 4593 or 021 982 267 during business hours.